Skip to content

 • CI artifacts: Store JSON as build artifacts, render on demand

-• No Go toolchain dependency: Tree-sitter parses syntax without needing go build to succeed
+• No toolchain dependency: Tree-sitter parses syntax without needing compilation to succeed

 • Fast incremental parsing: Can parse individual files without resolving the full module graph